ertugrulakca/ertugrulakca.github.io/about.markdown

 - **CRUD Generator for Laravel**: Developed expertise in automating API and CRUD operations using Cruder, a PHP package designed to streamline development and enhance productivity.

 ## Certifications

+I took these courses to develop myself professionally and gain in-depth knowledge about different technologies.
+Each of them has helped me become more proficient in my field and acquire new skills.
+These certifications are important steps in expanding my technical knowledge and enhancing my problem-solving abilities.

 - Redis University (RU202, RU101)
 - Go Programming Language
 - AWS Technical Essentials